dfelinto/blender-manual/manual/modeling/meshes/uv/unwrapping/introduction.rst

 The lines joining the UVs correspond to edges in the mesh.
 Each face in the UV map corresponds to a mesh face.

+Think of a UV map as projecting the surface of your 3D model onto a 2D image.

 Each face of a mesh can have many UV textures.
 Each UV texture can have an individual image assigned to it.
 When you unwrap a face to a UV texture in the UV Editor, each face of the mesh is automatically assigned four UV coordinates: These coordinates define the way an image or a texture is mapped onto the face.
-These are 2D coordinates, which is why they are called UV, to distinguish them from XYZ coordinates.
+To distunguish from xyz coordinates, we use the U and V axes to mark the coordinates of each point.
+Hence the name, UV unwrapping.
 These coordinates can be used for rendering or for real-time viewport display as well.

 Every face in Blender can have a link to a different image.